Noccz/QontWWW/README.md

 # QontWWW
-Know When Who plays Where at Qontinent
+Know Who plays Where and When at Qontinent